dachengx/geodesic-raytracer/README.md

 The derivation of geodesic equation in two dimensional space is in [overleaf project](https://www.overleaf.com/read/yvtnzvtqjppk#843385).

-# Demo of 2D raytracing using numba
+# Demo of 2D and 3D raytracing using numba

+In the folder `demo`, raytracing is demonstrated first in two-dimensional space.
+Then by simple coordination transformation, three-dimensional raytracing is also achieved.
+By numba acceleration, each frame needs about one minute.